Becoming a Medical Assistant in Delaware: Explore the Best Options for Your Future

 Dawn Career Institute

-The Medical Assisting program at the Dawn Career Institute (DCI) combines online courses with in-depth, hands-on training in Delaware.
-This program takes 36 weeks to complete.
+The Medical Assisting program at the Dawn Career Institute (DCI) combines online classes with hands-on training in Delaware.
 Courses are offered during the day in-person, in the evenings in a hybrid format, or online.
-Students can expect to earn at least 160 hours of experience at a medical facility during an externship prior to graduation.

 Duration: 36 weeks